Parameters for groups planning late night or large group events

 - No weapons of any kind allowed.
 Come in Peace!

 - All will be subject to a Campus Safety search

 - You must have a valid Utica College ID or be the guest of a Utica College student to attend.

 The faculty/staff advisor of the sponsoring organization, or another faculty/ staff member familiar with the organization, must be present throughout the event to assist the student leaders working at the event.
-The advisor will meet with the Director of Student Activities to review party procedures and to ensure that they understand the ticket policy.
+The advisor will meet with the Director of Student Living and College Engagement to review party procedures and to ensure that they understand the ticket policy.

 The sponsoring organization will meet no less than one week prior to the scheduled event with the Director of Campus Safety to confirm that arrangements for Campus Safety/ local police agency coverage have been finalized.
 College officials and the sponsoring organization reserve the right to refuse admittance to any group or individual.

 The sponsoring organization will meet with Campus Safety 30 minutes before the event to introduce the Campus Safety officers to the advisor and to the students who have been identified as responsible for carrying out the as-signed duties.
 At this time they will review expectations and responsibilities with Campus Safety.
 Fifteen minutes prior to the event, the local police detail will be introduced to the advisor and the students working the event.

 Sponsoring organizations will identify for Campus Safety, and the police officers, persons in their organization responsible for helping the police detail and Campus Safety officer to carry out the assigned duties.
 Students identified as helpers will wear nametags or some uniform symbol or clothing identifying them as such.

 Members of the sponsoring organization will remain alert, engaged, and avail-able to work with Campus Safety/ local police agency personnel.
 Each will be respectful of each other’s needs and requests.